top of page

 Advanced Algorithms

-Advanced algorithms will be taught in seminar series of up to 5 weeks, with some tracks running in parallel and some staggered to allow students to participate in multiple tracks.
+Advanced algorithms will be taught in seminar series of up to 5 weeks, with most tracks running in parallel.

 Monte Carlo (MC) Track